-45. Supervisory board members may not assume any functions on the boards of other enterprises which are competitors of the company.
+- 45. Supervisory board members may not assume any functions on the boards of other enterprises which are competitors of the company. - 46.
+If a supervisory board member finds himself or herself in a conflict of interest, he or she shall immediately disclose this to the chairperson of the supervisory board.